 Most kids with cleft lip are treated successfully with no lasting problems.
 A team experienced in treating children with cleft lip and palate can create a treatment plan tailored to your child's needs.

 The psychologists and social workers on the treatment team are there for you and your child.
-So turn to them to help guide you through any hard times.
+Turn to them to help guide you through any hard times.
 You also can find more information and support online:

 Reviewed by: Brian C. Kellogg, MD